-4.6 Understanding the Causes of Marginalization 10
+4.6 Understanding the causes of vulnerability

-Social norms, such as those reinforced by the patriarchy, can lead to stigmatization of marginalized/left-behind groups.
-For example, divorced women are often marginalized in Indonesian society.
+Social norms, such as those reinforced by the patriarchy, can lead to stigmatization of vulnerable/leftbehind groups.
+For example, divorced women are often vulnerable in Indonesian society.
 These women are then excluded from the policy-making process because public participation in rural areas usually involves men.
-LGBTIQ+ and Gender Diverse communities, sex workers and rehabilitated drug users often experience similar discrimination.
+Sexual and gender diverse groups, sex workers and rehabilitated drug users often experience similar discrimination.

-Some of these discussions are highlights of the FGD series involving development practitioners in Indonesia that were organized to gather information, particularly on identifying factors behind exclusion/marginalization.
-The following factors were identified and summarized (Detailed summary of the FGDs is available in the annex of the report).
+&lt;sup>10 Some of these discussions are highlights of the FGD series involving development practitioners in Indonesia that were organized to gather information, particularly on identifying factors behind exclusion.

-A general lack of awareness and low levels of educational achievement can also lead to stigmatization of marginalized/left-behind groups.
+A general lack of awareness and low levels of educational achievement can also lead to stigmatization of left-behind groups.
 This is evidenced, for example, by the lack of special facilities in public places to accommodate people with disabilities.
-Hastuti et al (2020) identified a lack of awareness from various stakeholders (government, families, communities) as the root cause of exclusion for people with disabilities, as illustrated in Figure below.
+Hastuti et al (2020) identified a lack of awareness from various stakeholders (government, families, communities) as the root cause of exclusion for people with disabilities, as illustrated in Figure 15 below.